wjallen/ctls2018/docs/reproducibility_git_05.md

 let's make a change to `notes.txt`.

 ```
-$ echo "Part 5 will be about linking your local repository with github" >> notes.txt
+$ echo "Part 5 will link your local repository with github" >> notes.txt
 $ cat notes.txt
 Part 1: The Basics of Git
 * Git is used for version control